bbatsov/emacsredux/_posts/2026-03-26-happy-13th-birthday-emacs-redux.md

 In Emacs we trust!
 Keep hacking!

-[^1] Same here I guess, given I was born on the 13th.
+[^1]: Same here I guess, given I was born on the 13th.
+[^2]: I've also been gradually updating most of my Emacs packages, especially those that didn't get much love in the last couple of years.